ApplETS/Site-Web-App-ETS/README.md

-This is the repository for the new version the App|ETS website.
+This is the repository for the new version of the App|ETS website.

 To preview the website, clone the repository or download and extract, then open up the index.html file in your favorite browser.